 Tax Planning Strategies

-Kickstart your tax season planning with this list of important deadlines, documents you may need, and strategy considerations.
+A list of important deadlines, documents you may need, and strategies to consider.

-Help improve your bottom line with these tax mitigation strategies.
+Help improve your bottom line with these strategies.

 Information about exporting tax data from your Raymond James brokerage accounts